shkutkov/SMGenerator/README.md

 #### More technical details

 SMGenerator uses [GCD](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) to run user block on its own queue.
-Thus this block works in another thread and synchronization with the orignal one (not only main thread, it maybe any thread that created your generator) are achived using semaphores.
-Actually user code works only when the orignal thread is blocked:
+Thus this block works in another thread and synchronization with the original one (not only main thread, it maybe any thread that created your generator) are achieved using semaphores.
+Actually user code works only when the original thread is blocked:

-1. We ask SMGenerator to get new value (e.g. senging next message to instance)
+1. We ask SMGenerator to get new value (e.g. sending next message to instance)
 1. SMGenerator resumes user block and waits for result
 1. User block starts working in the another thread and when result is ready it notify SMGenerator and stop its execution
 1. SMGenerator receives new value and returns it to original thread